Understanding Managed IT Services

-Finally, Managed Services was available for midsized to smaller sized businesses
+Finally, Managed IT Services was available for midsized to smaller sized businesses

-The Managed Services software in place today allows providers to work towards two major goals:
+The Managed IT Services software in place today allows providers to work towards two major goals:

 - Everything on your network that will result in a user symptom or risk will send an alert before or when it happens and the Managed Service Provider will know about it.

 - Every alert they get is something important and needs to be addressed.

 The more closely a Managed Service provider can get to these two goals, the more perfectly they can achieve a truly managed service and the more they can get away from “everything being an emergency” situation.

 Every day more and more businesses are turning to PartnerIT to service their computer and technology needs.
 But what does managed services actually mean and how can you tell if an IT Support company is not just using the word as a marketing tool, but is in fact only offering “flat rate” services packaged as “managed services’?

 As a definition, managed IT services allow a business to offload IT operations to a company known as a Managed Services Provider.
 The managed service provider assumes an ongoing responsibility for 24-hour monitoring, managing and/or problem resolutions for the IT systems within a business.

 Why the hype with Managed Services?